MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

     In this demo you will learn the different sizes available for virtual machines (VMs) and how quick it is to deploy a VM and understand how to change the required computation power based on your needs (scale-up vs scale-out).

-    Also, you will learn how enterprises used to managed their on-premise infrastructure vs cloud managed infrastucture.
+    Also, you will learn how enterprises used to managed their on-premise infrastructure vs cloud managed infrastructure.

  - **Demo 4: Create Windows 10 VM on Azure and enable IIS, install .NET core runtime, expose port 80 and deploy the API app.**